paiatul5/paiatul5.github.io/_posts/2024-09-15-EV-Analysis.md

 Please refer to the github repository for notebook [GitHub](https://github.com/paiatul5/credit_card_delinquency)

 This project is based on Electric Vehicles Data published on Government of Washington's website: https://data.wa.gov/Transportation/Electric-Vehicle-Population-Data/f6w7-q2d2/about_data
-Below are the findings based on the Analysis

 ## Table of Contents
 1. [Dataset](#dataset)